vseryakov/backendjs/README.md

             }

+- `/account/logout`

+   Logout the current user, clear session cookies if exist.
+For pure API access with the signature this will not do anything on the backend side.

 - `/account/add`

   Add new account, all parameters are the columns from the `bk_account` table, required columns are: **name, secret, login**.